ShaunHan/acat/README.md

 # nanopads: NANOParticle with ADSorbate
-Python codes for generating and encoding adsorbate coverage patterns on nanoparticles.
+A Python code for generating and encoding adsorbate coverage patterns on nanoparticles.

 ## Developers:
 Shuang Han (shuha@dtu.dk) - current maintainer